MarinaShmovganets/lighthouse/docs/recipes/lighthouse-plugin-example/readme.md

 ## To run

-1. Install the plugin as a (peer) dependency, parallel to `lighthouse`.
 1. Install `lighthouse` v5 or later.
 2. Install the plugin as a (peer) dependency, parallel to `lighthouse`.
 3. Run `npx lighthouse lighthouse https://example.com --plugins=lighthouse-plugin-example --view`